 - You prefer direct bank transfers over credit cards or e-wallets

-- You’re comfortable with online banking authentication processes and don’t mind the extra steps
+- You’re fine with online banking login steps

-- You want to avoid creating additional payment accounts with stored credentials
+- You want to avoid storing payment details elsewhere

-- You primarily use casino apps rather than mobile browsers for gambling
+- You mainly use casino apps rather than mobile browsers

-- You value transaction security through established banking infrastructure
+- You value security through your bank’s own systems

 Consider alternatives if:

-- You prefer one-click deposits without repeated authentication
+- You want one-click deposits without repeated logins

-- You want the fastest possible mobile payment flow
+- You want the fastest mobile payment option

 - You make frequent small withdrawals under $100

-- You prefer payment methods that work without internet banking access
+- You prefer methods that don’t need internet banking

-- You want to dispute transactions if issues arise
+- You want the option to dispute transactions

 - You need weekend withdrawal processing